arcus/education_modules/bash_command_line_101/bash_scripting_101.md

 **Windows users with admin access**

-1. On a Windows machine, the WSL (Windows Subsystem for Linux) has Ubuntu, which is just a widely used flavor of Bash, installed as its default shell scripting environment.
+1. On a Windows machine, the WSL (Windows Subsystem for Linux) has Bash installed as its default shell scripting environment.
 This is automatically installed on any Windows computer running Windows 10 or later.

 2. To confirm this feature is enabled, check to see if developer mode is enabled in settings and WSL is turned on in Features. **If you are unable to turn on the developer mode, you may not have admin permissions.
 Follow the instructions for downloading Git Bash below.**